 To take the last point one step further and truly delight your audience wherever they are, your careers portal and application process must be mobile-friendly if not mobile-first in design.

-• 48% of candidates will drop of the application process due to complicated ATS forms (PotentialPark statistic).
+48% of candidates will drop off the application process due to complicated ATS forms (PotentialPark statistic).
 A candidate should be able to move through the funnel from general public audience member to new hire, without ever putting down their mobile device.

-• The application process has to be as comfortable as possible - with easy apply forms to fill in via Facebook or Linkedin.
+The application process has to be as comfortable as possible - with easy application forms to fill in via Facebook or Linkedin.
 You want them to be able to apply from the bus, and get their interview reminder while they walk the dog.